HomeElevators.com

 After you’re done using the elevator, close the cab gate and landing door.
 Never try to hold open or force open the doors of the elevator.
 This can be dangerous and may cause the elevator to malfunction.
 The landing doors should automatically lock if the elevator is not on the floor or level with the landing.
 Always stand clear of the doors making sure that your body, clothing, and any objects you are carrying are clear of the elevator doors before they close.
 Don’t open the cab gate while the elevator is moving.

-Do not exceed the weight limit
+Don’t exceed the weight limit

 Every elevator is designed and engineered for a maximum weight capacity, for residential models, this is typically between 750 -1000 lbs.
 The weight capacity should be labeled above the control panel on the interior of the cab.
 This information can also be found in your user manual.
 Exceeding this limit can cause the elevator to stop or shut off completely if a sensor is activated.
 Avoid crowding the elevator with too many people or items that may cause it to exceed its maximum weight capacity.